Social Bias in Popular Question-Answering Benchmarks: Results

 \subsubsection{Annotator Recruitment Criteria}

+Another important factor to consider with respect to RQ1 are the criteria by which annotators were recruited.
 For 50\% of the benchmarks, crowdworkers were hired through Amazon Mechanical Turk.\footnote{\url{https://www.mturk.com/}} Other platforms used are Surge AI\footnote{\url{https://www.surgehq.ai/}}~\citep{gsm8k} and Upwork\footnote{\url{https://www.upwork.com/}}~\citep{gpqa}.
 Again, only 15 benchmark papers mention criteria for the selection of annotators (see Table~\ref{tab:identity_demographic}).
 These would include performance on the task, e.g., appraised in a screening test~\citep{coqa}, or their ratings on the crowdworking platform~\citep{gpqa}.
 Sometimes annotators were recruited due to their availability as co-authors or colleagues~\citep{copa, truthfulqa, mmmu}.
 Another reason for recruitment would be expertise in a certain domain.
 BioASQ-QA, for example, is a biomedical benchmark that is fully written by domain experts~\citep{bioasq}.
 It is reported where and in what type of institutions the experts hold positions (European universities, hospitals, and research institutes) as well as their concrete areas of research (e.g., "cardiovascular endocrinology, psychiatry, psychophysiology, pharmacology", p.
 3).
 In StrategyQA, the authors refer to themselves as expert annotators~\citep{strategyqa}.
 In other instances, what defines an expert is less clear.
 For example, in the OpenBookQA benchmark paper it is stated that the data were "filtered by an in-house expert to ensure higher quality"~\cite[][p.
 2384]{openbookqa} without further elaboration.